erdenbatuhan/ParallelGraphConvNN/data/README.md

 - for testing your code, you might find those actual datasets with reasonable accuracy values more accuracte
 - also note that those datasets have different characteristics and might help you identifying runtime characteristics

-# IMPORTANT NOTE
-- DO NOT add unzipped datasets to your git repository!